iana-org/dnssec-keytools/docs/README.md

 ## Source Code Review

-1. The `dnssec-keytools-2024-20240920-20e5dd9` source code audit has been performed by No Hats Corporation.
+1. The source code audit for the `dnssec-keytools-2024-20240920-20e5dd9` release was performed by No Hats Corporation.
    - No Hats Corporation's audit report is available at [NoHatsAudit-KSKM-Tools-feature2024.pdf](./reports/NoHatsAudit-KSKM-Tools-feature2024.pdf)
    - The audit report's PGP signature is available at [NoHatsAudit-KSKM-Tools-feature2024.pdf.asc](./reports/NoHatsAudit-KSKM-Tools-feature2024.pdf.asc)

-2. The `kskm-0.0.1` source code audit has been performed by No Hats Corporation.
+2. The source code audit for the  `kskm-0.0.1` version `(dnssec-keytools-2019-20210409-efd2237)` was performed by No Hats Corporation.
    - No Hats Corporation's audit report is available at [NoHatsAudit-KSKM-Tools-v1.01.pdf](./reports/NoHatsAudit-KSKM-Tools-v1.01.pdf)
    - The audit report's PGP signature is available at [NoHatsAudit-KSKM-Tools-v1.01.sig](./reports/NoHatsAudit-KSKM-Tools-v1.01.sig)